hkust-taco/mlscript/doc/GraphOptimizer.md

 -- splitting target: (foo, x)
 ```

-### Definitions with one of its parameters being destructed in its callees' scopes.
+### Definitions with one of its parameters being destructed in its callee's scopes.

 (To be specialized on a specific input)